 (The student may satisfy the above constraints with exams taken at the home University or host University).

 Art.
-9a – Students of iaelyon School of Management - Université Jean Moulin who make their mobility to Pavia will complete in Pavia the entire second year (terms 3 and 4) of the Master’s to obtain the MIBE Master.
+9a – Students of iaelyon School of Management - Université Jean Moulin who make their mobility to Pavia will complete in Pavia the entire second year (terms 3 and 4) of the master’s to obtain the MIBE Master.